Le Rocquier School - Fair Processing Statement

-Schools and the Department Education, Sport and Culture hold information on pupils in order to run the education system and in doing so have to comply with the Data Protection (Jersey) Law 2005.
+Schools and the Education Department hold information on pupils in order to run the education system and in doing so have to comply with the Data Protection (Jersey) Law 2005.
 This means that the personal data held on pupils must only be used for specific purposes allowed by Law.
 This statement outlines the types of data held, why that data is held, and to whom it may be passed.

 The school is a data controller and holds information on pupils in order to support their teaching and learning, to monitor and report on their progress, to provide appropriate pastoral care, and to assess the school’s performance.
 This information includes contact details, National Curriculum assessment results, attendance information, special educational needs and any relevant medical or safeguarding information.

-From time to time, the school is required to pass on some of this data to the Department for Education, Sport and Culture.
+From time to time, the school is required to pass on some of this data to the Education Department.
 When a pupil is transferring to another school, schools and the Department will pass on all information relevant to the education and care of that pupil to other schools and institutions.
 Information is also passed to UK examination and assessment organisations for processing.

-The Department for Education, Sport and Culture uses information about pupils to carry out specific functions for which it is responsible, to evaluate and develop education policy and to monitor the performance of the education service as a whole.
+The Education Department uses information about pupils to carry out specific functions for which it is responsible, to evaluate and develop education policy and to monitor the performance of the education service as a whole.
 Information will also be used to assess any special educational needs the pupil may have.
 The Department also uses the information to derive statistics to inform decision-making on (for example) the funding of schools, and to assess the performance of schools and set targets.

-Information is also shared between Social Security and the Department for Education, Sport and Culture in order to profile attainment levels of students in order to inform targeted funding and plan outcomes.
-Information may be shared by the Department for Education, Sport and Culture with other States Departments or agencies for statistical or research purposes, or with Health and Social Services, the Police or other relevant agencies for the purposes of safeguarding.
+Information is also shared between Social Security and the Education Department in order to profile attainment levels of students in order to inform targeted funding and plan outcomes.
+Information may be shared by the Education Department with other States Departments or agencies for statistical or research purposes, or with Health and Social Services, the Police or other relevant agencies for the purposes of safeguarding.

-From time to time, the school uploads personal data about pupils to web based servers of a range of applications for education purposes, and/or for the purposes of facilitating contact and/or communication with you about your child’s schooling.
-An up-to-date list of web based applications used can be found on the school’s website www.lerocquier.com
+From time to time, the school uploads personal data about pupils to web based servers using the following applications for education purposes, and/or for the purposes of facilitating contact and/or communication with you about your child’s schooling.
+A current list of web based applications used can be found on the school’s website – www.leroquier.com

 Sensitive personal data (such as health data or ethnicity) will not usually be uploaded to the internet under any circumstances.
-If it is uploaded then that will only occur with explicit written parental consent (or with the consent of the pupil themselves if they are of an appropriate age).
+If it is uploaded then that will only occur with explicit written parental consent (or the pupil themselves if they are of an appropriate age).

-Pupils, as data subjects, have certain rights under the Data Protection (Jersey) Law, including a general right of access to personal information held on them, with parents exercising this right on their behalf if they are too young to do so themselves.
+Pupils, as data subjects, have certain rights under the Data Protection (Jersey) Law 2005, including general access to personal information held on them, with parents exercising the right on their behalf if they are too young to do so themselves.
 If you wish to access the personal data held about your child, this can be done through a subject access request.
 This is a formal procedure which is started in the first instance by contacting the school, who is the data controller.
-The school is allowed to charge a maximum of £30 for supplying the information.
-If you believe the Department of Education Sport and Culture or the examination or assessment organisations hold personal data then the data protection officer for these organisations should be contacted to initiate a subject access request process.
-Details may be obtained from The Department for Education, Sport and Culture.
+The school is allowed to charge a maximum fee of £30 for supplying information.
+If you believe the Education Department or the examination or assessments organisations hold personal data then the data protection officer for these organisations should be contacted to initiate a subject access request process.
+Details may be obtained from the Education Department.